gipi/blog/_posts/2020-05-24-vga-controller-simulation.md

 ```

 In this case is pretty simple but, in certain cases you want to
-have a trace of the different signals, take for example a ringo counter.
+have a trace of the different signals, take for example a ring counter.

 A ring counter is a type of counter composed of flip-flops connected into
 a shift register, with the output of the last flip-flop fed to the input of
-the first, making a "circular" or "ring" structure.
+the first, making a "circular" or "ring" structure; a simple implementation is the following

-Ring counters are often used in hardware design (e.g. ASIC and FPGA design)
-to create finite-state machines.
-A binary counter would require an adder
-circuit which is substantially more complex than a ring counter and has
-higher propagation delay as the number of bits increases, whereas the
-propagation delay of a ring counter will be nearly constant regardless of
-the number of bits in the code.

-A simple implementation is the following

 ```verilog
 `default_nettype none